Teidesat/ADCS-embedded-software/README.md

 UPSat ADCS software modified to be used with arduino instead of Raspberry

+File where the algorithm is implemented: `main-upsat.txt`

 ADCS software folder in their repository:
 [https://gitlab.com/librespacefoundation/upsat/upsat-adcs-software/-/tree/master/sensor-fusion-test?ref_type=heads]()

-### Reefwing
+### ReefwingAHRS

-Library implementing different algorithm.
+Library implementating different algorithms for the calculation of the orientation with an easy to setup interface.
 Using the `Madgwick algorithm` as it is better than the `Mahony algorithm`.

-[https://github.com/Reefwing-Software/Reefwing-AHRS]()
+File where the algorithm is implemented: `main-reefwing.txt`

+Reefwing Library repository (also avalible in the ) [https://github.com/Reefwing-Software/Reefwing-AHRS]()

 ### Adafruit-fork

-Adafruit sensor fusion algorithm tutorial referencing fork library:
+Adafruit`s fork library for the implementation of the main orientation algoritms (madgick and mahony).

+File where the algorithm is implemented: `main-adafruit-fork.txt`

+Adafruit references a fork of their library in one of their tutorial pages:
 [https://learn.adafruit.com/ahrs-for-adafruits-9-dof-10-dof-breakout/sensor-fusion-algorithms]()

 Base repository: